-Why do people emotionally freeze or change the topic when the conversation gets heavy?
+Why do people emotionally freeze or change the topic when the conversation with a bereaved friend gets heavy?

 I am convinced that it’s not because they don’t care, but it’s the effect of stress and anxiety.
 I did a bit of digging and thought to share my findings with you.